CompuNetInc/compunet_sea/content/_index.md

 # Who We Are

 CompuNet is a leading value-added reseller for Information Technology solutions, headquartered in Meridian, Idaho with (8) offices in the Pacific Northwest 🏔️.
-You can tell we're local because we used one of the five or six same picture for Seattle that everyone uses!
+This is just our "dating profile" if you want to see more, head on over to our [website](https://www.compunet.biz) or give us a shout!